Accorata/StellarisModding/StellarisAscended/Description.md

 No DLC requirements.

-Minimal Base Game Overrides (Should be compatible with almost every mod)
+Minimal Base Game Overrides (Should be very compatible with other mods)

 Completely Compatible With Existing Saves ([i]Ignore my previous comments, this mod has since been updated[/i])